Ishan-001/Weather_App/README.md

 `git push origin <my-amazing-feature>`

-Open your forked repo in your browser and then raise a PR to the `master` branch of this repository!
+Open your forked repo into your browser and then raise a PR to the `master` branch of this repository!

 ## License
 This project is licensed under MIT.